himynameisubik/plex-generate-spoiler-free-thumbnails/README.md

 # Plex Generate Spoiler Free Thumbnails
 Python script to create spoiler free (blurred) thumbnails for Plex TV shows

-# Folder structure
-The script iterates through all directories and their sub directories from where it is placed and executed and will generate blurred thumbnails for every file it supports.

-In a specific TV show folder to generate thumbnails only for a specific TV show:
-`.../TV Shows/The X-Files/...(place here)`

-In your main TV shows directory to generate thumbnails for all your TV shows:
-`.../TV Shows/...(place here)`

 # How to use
 1. Install pillow: `pip install pillow`
-2. Copy paste `generate-thumbs.py` in to your desired TV shows folder (e.g. `X:\TV Shows\The X-Files`)
+2. Copy `generate-thumbs.py` to a TV shows directory (e.g. `X:\TV Shows\The X-Files\...(place here)`)
-3. Open Terminal and cd into the folder you copied `generate-thumbs.py` to (e.g. `cd "X:\TV Shows\The X-Files"`)
+4. Open Terminal and cd into the directory you copied `generate-thumbs.py` to (e.g. `cd "X:\TV Shows\The X-Files"`)
-4. Run `python generate-thumbs.py` and wait
+5. Run `python generate-thumbs.py` and wait
-5. ...
+6.  ...
-6. Profit
+7. Profit

+Optional: As the script iterates through all subdirectories and files recursively by default you could copy it to your main TV shows directory to generate thumbnails for all your TV shows.
+However, this could take a long time and has not been tested extensively.

 # Supported file types
 The usuals, probably could be extended(?)